Nllii/prepAcademy/README.md

 # [project suspended] DO NOT USE:

-### REASON: client does not have the funding required for such an implementation of concept, a legtimate business standing to sign up for required APIs for intergations ).
+### REASON: client does not have the funding required for such an implementation of concept and a legtimate business standing to sign up for required APIs for intergations ).